a14714-oficina/FP01---EMPRESA-DE-SOFTWARE/README.md

 - Simple navigation between pages.
 - Responsive layout for different screen sizes.
 - Visual presentation of the team and company projects.

 ---

+🇬🇧 Code Structure

+The website is organized across multiple HTML pages, each with a header, main, and footer, and styles applied internally or via external references:

+index.html — Home page introducing the company.

+projetos.html — Page with a list and description of projects.

+equipa.html — Team presentation page.

+contactos.html — Contact form and company information.

+style.css — Global and responsive styles for all pages.

+CSS uses grid and flexbox to create layouts that adapt to different screen sizes, ensuring a responsive design.

+---